Pub & Club Guide

 116 Colmore Row

-Thornbridge Brewery has joined forces with Pivovar to convert & refurbish the former Lloyds Bank on Colmore Row as a bar.
-The Colmore incorporates a combination of Thornbridge beers on handpump, in draught & in bottle, with additional craft beers from Pivovar.
-The pub is welcoming to all, family friendly and serves bar snacks and pizza (including gluten-free) made with Jaipur IPA to complement the range of Craft Beers, wines and spirits including no less than twenty gins.
+Thornbridge Brewery & Pivovar converted & refurbished the former Lloyds Bank on Colmore Row as a bar in 2019.
+The Colmore incorporates a combination of Thornbridge beers on handpump, on draught & in bottle, with additional craft beers from Pivovar.
+The pub is welcoming to all, family friendly and serves bar snacks and pizza (including gluten-free & vegan options) made with Green Mountain IPA to complement the range of Craft Beers, wines and spirits including no less than twenty gins.
 There is a pool table downstairs.
+Beer list available on Untappd.

 - Copper Fox